 There are two general ways to perform an IPD MA usually termed one-stage and two-stage approaches.
 A two-stage approach first analyzes each study separately and then uses standard meta-analysis methods to pool the aggregate term of interest, such as the estimate of treatment effect and its standard error.
 A one-stage approach simultaneously models the individual participant data from all studies while keeping intact the randomization of each study, i.e. accounting for the clustering of individual patients.
 One-stage approaches are usually thought to offer greater flexibility than two-stage approaches to distinguish differences between patients both within and across studies.1–3

-Common goal of IPD MA is to estimate the relative treatment effect, accounting for possible differences in the distribution of covariates among trials.
+The usual goal of an IPD MA is to estimate the relative treatment effect, accounting for possible differences in the distribution of covariates among trials.
 Another goal is to identify possible treatment covariate interactions (i.e. effect modification).2 If important interactions are present, there may be important clinical implications, i.e. on whether to treat a particular patient subgroup.
 For both goals, it is important to include in the analysis relevant patient-level covariates.
 However, studies often collect large number of covariates, some of which might be unrelated to the outcome of interest.4 Including all covariates in a model will give more complicated models and may lead to overfitting.
 On the other hand, including too few covariates runs the risk of missing important covariates that moderate the effect.
 Thus, selecting which variables to include in an IPD MA is an important question.

 Variable selection has a long history in statistics.5 Simple methods select variables based on a selection criterion such as AIC.
 For example, stepwise selection is a very popular approach, but has been often criticized.6 Relatively more recent techniques such as LASSO have gained ground.
 Through efficient algorithm such as least angle regression, LASSO shrinks large coefficients to reduce overfitting and selects variables by forcing certain variables to zero.6–8 Since the development of LASSO, there has been many extensions.
 One particular model applies LASSO to generalized linear mixed effects model, which is often used in IPD MA.3,9 Bayesian methods have also been developed.
-Bayesian LASSO has an advantage of obtaining standard error bounds, which is not reported in classical LASSO unless bootstrap is used.10 Bayesian model averaging methods, such as stochastic search variable selection (SSVS) has been developed to find robust estimation of effect size.11,12
+Bayesian LASSO has an advantage of obtaining standard error bounds, which is not readily available in classical LASSO unless bootstrap is used.10 Bayesian model averaging methods, such as stochastic search variable selection (SSVS) has been developed to find robust estimation of effect size.11,12

 It is currently unclear how the aforementioned methods perform in an IPD meta-analysis, where the aim is estimation of treatment effects and interactions.
-Hereby we compare different methods ranging from naïve models that pool all clinical trials into one dataset and random effects models that preserve the clustering of patients within studies.
-By comparison, we want to explore whether we need to preserve the clustering of patients within studies when performing variable selection.
-We performed simulations to answer this question and applied these methods to two real datasets, from cardiology and psychiatry.
+Hereby, we compare in simulations different methods ranging from naïve models that pool all clinical trials into one dataset and random effects models that preserve the clustering of patients within studies.
+We also use two real datasets, from cardiology and psychiatry, to illustrate these methods.

 Real datasets